dij0s/PETAL/thesis/bachelor_thesis.typ

 On the development side, the interface was implemented using React#footnote("https://react.dev/"), a popular framework released by Facebook (now Meta) in 2013.
 React offers a declarative and efficient way to build user interfaces, offering a clean and modular approach using components.

 In reality, the choice of framework is not particularly critical in this context.
 Dozens of frameworks claim to revolutionize the way developers build web applications, but all lead to similar outcomes despite different approaches and philosophies.
-Past experiences with React and its ecosystem made it a comfortable and efficient choice for this project.
+Past experiences with React and its ecosystem made it a comfortable and efficient choice for this work.

-#highlight("TODO: parler vite, bun et docker???")

 The primary feature of the web interface is the ability to send a prompt to the AI system and have the response streamed back, in real time.
 This is achieved using #acr("SSE"), a one-way communication protocol where the server (here the AI agent) pushes events to the client.